Jayy2023/curriculum/html/103/notes.md

 loads a stylesheet, links to external URL or links to an element on the page

 **id**
-stores a value that can be targeted by Javascript or CSS or by reference by the `href` or anchor tag.
+stores a value that can be targeted by Javascript or CSS or by reference by the `href` or anchor tag. //AVOID USING IN CSS.

 **lang**
 denotes the language of an `<html>` element.